kauereblin/learn/12factor/README.md

 - Tools: Developer may use different tools than those in the production env.

-The 12FA is designed to shorten the gap between this areas:
+The 12FA is designed to shorten the gap between these areas:

 - Time: When finished its work, the code may be deployed hours or minutes later;

-- Personnel: The developer are closely involved in deploying and watching code's behavior in production
+- Personnel: The developer is closely involved in deploying and watching code's behavior in production

 - Tools: Keep development and production as similar as possible.